jadis0x/il2cpp-reverse-engineering-guide/README.md

 [![Video](https://img.youtube.com/vi/L7s2ttcNEh0/0.jpg)](https://www.youtube.com/watch?v=L7s2ttcNEh0)

 ## Contact
-If you have any questions, feel free to reach out to me. </br>
+~If you have any questions, feel free to reach out to me.~ (I'll be offline for 6 months, so you can't reach me)</br>

 Discord: Jadis0x </br>
 Steam: Jadis0x